pgdr/talks/review/PITCHME.md

 an editor

+- reviews and edits drafts
 - reviews manuscript for publishing
-- review and edit drafts
-- oversee publication process
+- oversees publication process
-- working closely with author to perfect manuscript
+- works closely with author to perfect manuscript

 why?